-Frankly, the ZX330BT isn't something I'd feel comfortable tossing into my bag with a heavy 15-inch laptop and taking along with me on public transportation.
+Frankly, the ZX330BT isn't something we'd feel comfortable tossing into a bag with a heavy 15-inch laptop and taking along with us on public transportation.

 Should you find a safe environment to use it, however, the ZX330BT will surprise you with an ultra-crisp sound.
-That said, it lacks the overall depth and richness that higher-end headsets offer, but for a 150g pair of 30mm cans, I can't complain much.
+That said, the headphones lacks the overall depth and richness that higher-end headsets offer, but for a 150g pair of 30mm cans, we can't complain much.

 The shallow sound lends itself to more songs in the rock and country genres rather than anything in the bass-driven rap and electronic arenas or detail-rich classical music.
 Now, sound quality will vary depending on your source – Tidal at 1,411Kbps is going to sound much better than Spotify does at 320Kbps and worlds apart from Pandora's 128Kbps.